check-spelling/securedrop-docs/docs/admin.rst

 will start and load the login page for the *Journalist Interface*.
 Use your username, passphrase, and two-factor authentication token to log in.

-By default, you will be logged in to the *Journalist Interface*'s source list page.
+By default, you will be logged into the *Journalist Interface*'s source list page.

 |SecureDrop main page|